-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Exerci Outs Option ed-Average ise Price of standing is, Warrants I Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by security holders 2,642,881 (1) \$ 35.43 (2) 4,441,402 Equity compensation plans not approved by security holders no ot applicable Total 2,642,881 \$ 35.43 4,441,402
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) E eighted-Average xercise Price of Outstanding ptions, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by security holders 2,642,881 (1 ) \$ 35.43 (2) 4,441,402 Equity compensation plans not approved by security holders not applicable Total 2,642,881 \$ 35.43 4,441,402

-- (1) Includes shares of common stock to be issued associated with 1,325,853 stock options, 811,838 time-based restricted stock awards and 505,190 performance-based restricted stock awards.
-The performance-based restricted stock awards are subject to performance measures and may generally be earned in greater or lesser percentages if Targets are exceeded or not achieved by specified amounts. - (2) Excludes restricted stock awards because such awards do not have an exercise price.
+(1) Includes shares of common stock to be issued associated with 1,325,853 stock options, 811,838 time-based restricted stock awards and 505,190 performance-based restricted stock awards.
+The performance-based restricted stock awards are subject to performance measures and may generally be earned in greater or lesser percentages if Targets are exceeded or not achieved by specified amounts.

+(2) Excludes restricted stock awards because such awards do not have an exercise price.